TurboWarp/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Some of TurboWarp's repositories are forks of Scratch (scratch-gui, scratch-vm, scratch-render, scratch-paint).
+Some of TurboWarp's repositories are forks of Scratch: scratch-gui, scratch-vm, scratch-render, scratch-svg-renderer, and scratch-paint.
 These repositories have some special instructions denoted with **For Scratch forks:**

 ## Bugs

 TurboWarp bugs should *never* be reported to the Scratch "Bugs & Glitches" forum.
+Instead, you should report bugs by either:

-Open an issue in the relavent repository.
-If you're unsure, just open it in scratch-gui and it will get moved to the proper spot.
+ - Opening a GitHub issue in the relavent repository.
+If you're not sure which repository, just open it here and it will get moved to the right spot,
+ - or commenting on this Scratch profile: https://scratch.mit.edu/users/GarboMuffin/#comments

+Generally, bugs on GitHub are more likely to get fixed.

-**For Scratch forks:** If you found a bug in TurboWarp, you should check to see if the bug occurs in Scratch itself.
+**For Scratch forks:** You should check to see if the bug occurs in Scratch itself.
 Bugs that exist in Scratch are Scratch bugs and should be submitted to Scratch, not to TurboWarp.

 ## Pull Requests